If you have diabetes, you may juggle a lot of concerns. Eating a healthy diet is a big part of the balancing act.

 - Small handful (about an ounce) of unsalted nuts

-- Two whole-grain crackers with low-fat, low-salt string cheese
+- Two whole-grain crackers with low-fat, low-sodium string cheese

 - ½ whole-wheat English muffin topped with low-fat shredded cheese and fresh tomato and broiled.